-Run test cycles (see Page A-16) with water to check for the desired sample volume, making adjustments as needed.
+Run test cycles with water to check for the desired sample volume, making adjustments as needed.
 A graduated measuring container may also be used for very accurate sample volumes.

 As long as the position of the opening between the spiral and slotted tubes is not changed, the sample volume is consistent regardless of hose length or draw height.